SCGC Service Description

 Consultation (S-011)

 Basic support is included in the pricing of all SCGC services.
-When SCGC customers require more extensive help with study design and/or data interpretation (greater than two hours per project), we may request compensation for the associated labor costs via collaborative research grants or consultant fees.
+When SCGC customers require more extensive help with study design and/or data interpretation (greater than two hours per project), we may request compensation for the associated labor costs via consultant fees.
 We may also request co-authorship on resulting publications for those SCGC scientists who are providing substantial, project-specific intellectual input.

 COST ESTIMATE: CASE STUDY

-Let’s assume an external SCGC customer wants to: a) generate two 384-well plates of prokaryote single amplified genomes (SAGs) using an enhanced gDNA amplification process WGA-Y; b) measure respiration rates of the sorted cells; and c) perform whole genome sequencing of 192 best-amplified SAGs from each of the two plates, as defined by their lowest WGA-Y Cp (Figure 2).
+Let’s assume an external SCGC customer wants to: a) generate two 384-well plates of FACS-based SAGs using an enhanced gDNA amplification process WGA-Y; b) measure respiration rates of cells corresponding to those SAGs; c) perform whole genome sequencing of 192 SAGs from each of the two plates; and d) produce and sequence up to 5,000 SPC SAGs.
 Fees for this work are summarized in Table 2.
-Deliverables include:

 Table 2.
 Cost estimate for a hypothetical SCGC project.